-Catering Support Team

-Support Services

-Education & Children's Services

-Perth & Kinross Council
+School Catering Perth & Kinross Council Council Building 2 High Street Perth PH1 5PH

-Council Building

-2 High Street

-Perth

-PH1 5PH

-E-mail: ECSCateringSupport@pkc.gov.uk
+E-mail: SchoolCatering@pkc.gov.uk

 Packed lunches for trips

 Packed lunches are available for school trips either free (as appropriate) or charged at the standard meal price.
 The school will normally ask if you require a packed lunch and offer choices as part of the trip registration process.